ozanbozdag/ozanbozdag.github.io/_pages/teaching.md

   {% include archive-single.html %}
 {% endfor %}

-I teach undergraduate and graduate-level courses at Georgia Tech, receiving effectiveness scores of 4.7 or above (out of 5) from student evaluations, which earned me a place on the CIOS Honor Roll, "recognizing faculty celebrated by students for outstanding teaching and educational impact".
+I regularly teach undergraduate and graduate-level courses at Georgia Tech, consistently receiving effectiveness scores of 4.7 or above (out of 5) in student evaluations.
+This performance has earned me a place on the CIOS Honor Roll, which recognizes faculty celebrated by students for outstanding teaching and educational impact.

 **•**	**Evolutionary Biology** (BIOS 3600 / BIOL 6600)